Get started

 Bring in your data

 Your dashboard needs at least one model; the Model Viewer widget provides that data to every other widget.
-The model viewer displays your 3D model; a Dual viewer widget lets you compare two models side by side.
+The model viewer displays your 3D model; a Dual viewer widget lets you compare two models with a swipe/slider reveal from one shared camera.
 In dashboards, each data source has a 1:1 relationship with a model loaded via a model viewer.
 Model-less data sources are not yet supported.Adding models

 To add a model:- Drag the Model Viewer widget onto the canvas